Dutch colonial architecture

 Bogor Palace, in Bogor, was built in 1744 as a residence of the Dutch Governor-General.

 Dutch colonial architecture refers to the various style of Dutch architecture built across the Dutch Empire.
 Though most of the buildings were designed by Dutch architects and dictated by Western architectural styles, even the most ardent style-purists among architects could not escape the forces of context and culture.
 Dutch colonial architecture often is a result of climatological adaptations or the use of local building materials - and more importantly, the rich and diverse cultural contexts.
 In this hybridity lies the quality of these buildings.
 Architecture shows that the strict racial taxonomy of a colonial system could not be maintained.

-Dutch colonial architecture is most visible in Indonesia (especially Java and Sumatra), the United States, South Asia, and South Africa.
+Dutch colonial architecture is most visible in Indonesia (especially Java and Sumatra), the United States, Suriname, the Dutch Caribbean, South Asia, and South Africa.
 In Indonesia, formerly Dutch East Indies, colonial architecture was studied academically and had developed into a new tropical architecture form which emphasizes on conforming to the tropical climate of the Indies and not completely imitating the architectural language of the Dutch colonists.